On the Control of Fork-Join Networks: Proof of Proposition

-By Assumption \ref{assumption_rate} Parts \ref{ht_assumption_s4_1} and \ref{ht_assumption_s4_2}, $\mu_{B}^r>\lambda_b^r$ for r sufficiently large.
-Since server 4 gives static priority to buffer 5 during a down 2 interval, each probability within the sum in \eqref{lemma_down_eq_6} resembles the probability that the supremum of the buffer length in a light traffic $GI/GI/1$ queue is at least $O(r)$ within a down 2 interval.
-Moreover, it is well known that the diffusion scaled buffer length process in a light traffic $GI/GI/1$ queue starting from the origin weakly converges to $\bm{0}$ (cf. Theorem 6.1 of \citet{che91}).
-This implies that the probability that the supremum of the buffer length process in a light traffic $GI/GI/1$ queue becomes $O(r)$ within a compact time interval with length $O(r^2)$ converges to $0$ as $r\rightarrow\infty$.
-Furthermore, that convergence rate is fast enough such that the sum in \eqref{lemma_down_eq_6} over $O(r^2)$ terms will still converge to 0.
+By Assumption \ref{assumption_rate} Parts \ref{lambda_rate_assumption}, \ref{mu_rate_assumption}, and \ref{ht_assumption_s4_1}, $\mu_{B}^r>\lambda_b^r$ for r sufficiently large.
+Since server 4 gives priority to buffer 5 during a down 2 interval, each probability within the sum in \eqref{lemma_down_eq_6} resembles the probability that the supremum of the buffer length in a light traffic $GI/GI/1$ queue is at least $O(r)$ within a down 2 interval.
+Moreover, there are $O(r^2)$ probabilities in the sum in \eqref{lemma_down_eq_6}.
 Therefore, the key to the proof is to first construct a specific light traffic $GI/GI/1$ queue and then bound each probability in the sum in \eqref{lemma_down_eq_6} by the probability that the supremum of the buffer length process in the constructed $GI/GI/1$ queue is greater than $r\epsilon_5$ within a compact time interval with length $O(r^2)$.
-The convergence rate of a light traffic $GI/GI/1$ queue to $\bm{0}$ is a result of interest in its own right, that is not found in the current literature.
-Hence we have separated that out in Appendix \ref{light_traffic_conv_rate_proof}.
+Then we obtain the desired convergence result by Proposition \ref{light_traffic_conv_rate_lemma}.

-\paragraph{Construction of the light traffic $GI/GI/1$ queue}
+\subsubsection{Construction of the light traffic $GI/GI/1$ queue}